Create

 Psychiatrist: You sound like you’re very happy now, Ponyboy.

-Psychiatrist: I’m glad you have an optimistic look on life again.
+again.
 I’m afraid your session is over, I’ll see you next week, Ponyboy.

 Ponyboy: Okay.